R for Biologists course

 names_to = "Sample", values_to = "Count")

-Your turn 5.1: Type each command line above, then look at the data.
-Check their dimension (dim()) and length (length())
+Your turn 5.5: Type each command line above, then look at the data, are all three of the seqdata objects you made the same?

 Joining two tables